mozartspa/mobx-form/website/docs/api/useForm.md

 reset(values?: Values): void
 ```

-Calling `reset()` will set the form values to the initial values.
+Resets the form values to the initial values.
 If you pass a value as argument, that value will be used as initial values.

 ---